Tsebo200/Dream-Team/README.md

 <!-- and used `module.scss` to style each individual component.
 An id get given to each classname, making the styling super easy -->

-- `axios` was implemented so that I can make HTTP requests to the BallDontLie API so that I can display these datasets on a magic chart called charts.js
+- `axios` was implemented so that I can make HTTP requests to the BallDontLie API so that I can dynamically display these datasets on a magic chart called charts.js version 5

 <!-- edit, delete and send (CRUD) data to it -->